CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 Back to the thievery example.
 Let's assume a player character is trying to quickly unlock a door, because they're being chased by guards and desperately need to get away.
 They could argue to use their stealth skill, but ultimately, what use is stealth when you've already been detected?
 Unless you can make yourself *unseen* somehow, the GM should rule that stealth does not apply in that situation.

+### Intent & Action
+The players drive the story and the action.
+When deciding on what to do, make sure you state the **intent** of your action, like "I will make that person work for us!".

+Then, the GM will need to know how you aim to follow up on your intent.
+Describe the **action** you will take.
+The clearer, the better.
+"I will tell them of our exploits and how well we get paid!", is a good response and allows the GM to conclude you're trying to [persuade](#persuasion-emp) the other character.
+Even better would be something like "I will *persuade* them by telling them of our exploits and how well we get paid!"
+That leaves no room for doubt *how* you wish to achieve your goal.

+Of course, how appropriate a certain skill is for the resolution of a given situation, is ultimately up to the GM and the specifics of the situation itself.

 ### Skill List
 The following list does not and cannot aim to be a complete listing of all possible skills in game.
 Adding new skills as necessary will have to be done by the GM.